-Synchronous generators are special versions of function definitions and method definitions that always return synchronous iterables:
+Synchronous generators are special versions of function definitions and method definitions that help with processing synchronous iterables and synchronous iterators.
+They always return synchronous iterators (which are iterable):

 // Generator function declaration